The 10 most innovative retail companies of 2022

 For transforming a passionate community of home cooks into a powerhouse media empire

 Founded in 2009 by New York Times editors, Food52 began as a website that curated recipes from everyday home cooks, bridging the gap between gourmet cooking and food blogs.
 For a decade, the site cultivated a passionate following, evolving to include an online marketplace that sells more than 5,000 kitchen goods from small brands, including its own Five Two line of kitchen products that are designed in-house and based on reader insights.
 Over the past 18 months, the company has made strides in spinning its robust content arm into an even more powerful—and broad—commerce platform.
 In the Spring of 2020, it launched two new verticals, Home52 and Drinks52, which feature both stories and product recommendations.
 A few months later, it launched its own OTT streaming app, with a lineup of cooking shows.
 In 2021, Food52 strengthened its product offerings by acquiring both the Scandinavian-inspired cookware brand Dansk and Schoolhouse, a lighting and lifestyle goods company.
-These investments were funded by the VC firm The Chernin Group, which acquired a majority stake in Food52 in 2019, and they tripled Food52’s valuation to $300 million.
+These investments were funded by the VC firm The Chernin Group, which acquired a majority stake in Food52 in 2019, and it tripled Food52’s valuation to $300 million.
 The company is now preparing to launch a flagship store in New York City that will include a live test kitchen and more than triple its current production facilities.
 It’s also working on the launch of its own brand of pantry staples.
 Food52 expected to hit $120 million in revenue in 2021—nearly 90% coming from commerce—up from $32 million in 2019.

 Food52 is No. 28 on Fast Company’s list of the World’s Most Innovative Companies of 2022.